indigo-dc/oidc-agent/gitbook/provider.md

 with the ```--flow=device``` option.

 ## a provider not listed
-If your provider wasn't lsited above it might be possible that it is not supported.
+If your provider wasn't listed above it might be possible that it is not supported.
 However, oidc-agent should work with any OpenID Provider.
 Please follow these steps.